elixirschool/elixirschool/posts/2022-07-12-components-with-dynamic-attributes.md

 ![board plan](/images/board-plan.png)

-From the above image , I have split the board into 3 columns.
-That is the house, work and school columns.
-The user interacting with this board is supposed to add weekly task they are supposed to do in each sector.
+From the above image , I have split the board into 3 columns--the "house", "work", and "school" columns.
+The user interacting with this board can add weekly tasks they are supposed to do to each column.

 You will also notice that each sector has a card of different color.
 I want us to use reusable component to implement in our application.
 The board will act as the parent LiveView while the card will be the component.